On This Page:

 The Federal Energy Management Program (FEMP) provides acquisition guidance for commercial central air conditioners.
 This equipment falls under the light commercial heating and cooling equipment product category covered by ENERGY STAR efficiency requirements.

-FEMP's acquisition guidance and associated ENERGY STAR efficiency requirements apply to commercial central air conditioners with cooling capacities at or above 65,000 British thermal units per hour (Btu/hr) and below 240,000 Btu/hr.
+FEMP's acquisition guidance and associated ENERGY STAR efficiency requirements apply to commercial central air conditioners with cooling capacities rated to be below 240,000 British thermal units per hour (Btu/hr).

 Find Product Efficiency Requirements

-The U.S. Environmental Protection Agency (EPA) provides light commercial heating and cooling equipment efficiency levels and product specification information on its ENERGY STAR website.
+The U.S. Environmental Protection Agency (EPA) provides light commercial heating and cooling equipment on its ENERGY STAR website.
 Manufacturers meeting these requirements are allowed to display the ENERGY STAR label on complying models.
 Federal buyers can use ENERGY STAR's list of certified light commercial heating and cooling equipment to identify or verify complying models.

 PERFORMANCE COLUMN